Get Your FREE Copy of the Book by Stephen Hamilton Exposing the Truth

 Secrets of the Texas Criminal Justice System and Your Rights

 Not every criminal allegation involves a form of violence.
 In fact, there is an entire class of criminal offenses in Lubbock that aim to punish financial crimes that affect only property.
+That would be called white-collar crimes.
 Even though these offenses are non-violent, the penalties upon conviction can be harsh.

 White-collar crimes typically involve misappropriation of funds or forms of theft that may affect a business.
 In these cases, it may be helpful to work with an experienced criminal attorney who can dedicate the time and resources needed to mount an effective defense.